nagueva/aura/README.md

 # ✨ Aura

 **Aura** is a sleek and minimalist theme designed to elevate your MuOS experience.
-Featuring a blurred background image, refined iconography and a nice typography – it brings a modern touch to your handheld gaming world.
+Featuring a blurred background image, refined iconography and a nice typography, it brings a modern touch to your handheld gaming world.

 ## Installation